 Your optimal performance when playing poker online rests on the following simple advice:

-– Your back should be perfectly straight without having to force the position; chose an adequate chair and adjust the backrest.
+– Your back should be perfectly straight without having to force the position; choose an adequate chair and adjust the backrest.

 – Your fingers should be at a 90° angle to your thighs.